-Telegraph Hill Residence – The project draws inspiration from the landscape as a source of both prospect and refuge.
-In designing the front entry stair, the team took advantage of the challenging spatial conditions to create overlooks to access the spectacular views from the site, and to provide an experiential journey leading from the sidewalk to the front door.
-At the rear of the house, a sheltered shade garden comprised of soft plantings and blossoming trees provides a quiet refuge.
-The design elicits visceral responses to the landscape and encourages introspection and connection to the larger environment.
+The project draws inspiration from the landscape as a source of both prospect and refuge.
+In designing the front entry stair, the landscape architects took advantage of the challenging spatial conditions to create the additional terrace space necessary to access the views from the site, and to design an experiential journey leading from the driveway gate to the front door.

-The Corten steel overlooks cantilever precipitously at the edge of the cliff, terminating in sheets of glass that dissolve the barrier between the user and the expansive landscape beyond.
-The clean walls of weathered steel contrast with raw cliff face and plantings, while the overlooks invite the user to enjoy the views.
-A porous ground plane of steel grating intensifies the psychological and physical experience by permitting views downward to the substantial drop below.
+The corten steel overlooks cantilever precipitously at the edge of the cliff, terminating in sheets of glass that dissolve the barrier between the user and the expansive landscape beyond.
+While the overlooks invite the user to enjoy the views, a porous ground plane of steel grating intensifies the psychological and physical experience by permitting views downward to the substantial drop below.
 Stepping from solid ground onto one of these overlooks triggers a variety of responses, from a sense of floating to one of vertigo.

 The shade garden at the rear of the house buffers the residence from the adjacent neighbors’ home.
 Special care was taken to preserve and restore the existing walls and trees, which had significant unearthed potential.
 The space is accessible from the house, acting as a refuge from the wind and fog and opening up the residence for sheltered outdoor use.